Free-fall of photons in a planar optical cavity: Experimental signature

-where the first term in the exponential accounts for the losses, and $\sigma^2(t)=\sigma^2_0+c^2t/(2\omega_0n_s^2\sigma_0)$ is the vertical free expansion of the mode of initial spatial width $\sigma_0$.
-The last term accounts for the gravity induced phase rotation $\Delta\phi(y_0,t)=\omega_0gt2y_0/c^2$ between points $y_0$ and $-y_0$.
-Assuming a photon shot-noise limited measurement, the simulated signal-to-noise ratio $S_n=\sqrt{I(t,y_0,-y_0)T/\hbar\omega_0}$ is plotted in Fig.\ref{fig2}.b for realistic experimental parameters (in particular a quality factor $Q>3\times 10^{10}$, cf. caption for details).
-We find that after $T=1$ hour integration time and an average laser power of $1mW$, a measurable free fall signal can be achieved.
+is the loss rate of the photons outside the WGM cavity; $\gamma_c=\omega_0/Q$ is the nominal cavity loss rate, $\gamma_{oc}$ is the outcoupling rate throughout the diffractive elements. $\alpha(t)$ is the overlap integral between the gaussian mode and the diffractive elements, and $s_{oc}$ is a surface factor characterizing these elements size.
+The count rate on the photodiode then reads

+where $\Delta\phi(z_0,t)=2z_0\omega_0g_sn_s^2t/c_s^2$ is the gravity induced time-dependent phase shift between points $z_0$ and $-z_0$ given by eq.(\ref{kz_dot_s}).
+We solved this model numerically using the realistic parameters given in the caption of Fig.\ref{fig2}.
+Examples of calculated $\dot{c}_R(t)$ are shown in Fig.\ref{fig2}.b for $Q=\{0.2,1,6.0\}\times 10^{10}$.
+This plot shows how gravity induces a slow phase shift in the interferometer than eventually lets some light hit the detector.
+In an experiment in which the aim is to demonstrate the free fall phenomenon, we do not need this time resolution, and just need to find a total photon counts $n_T$ that exceed the experimental noise.
+It can be calculated as $n_T=n_{p}\int{\rm d}t \dot{c}_R(t)$, where $n_p=2.7\times 10^{11}$ is the number of pulses contributing during a 1h integration time.
+The results are summarized in the following table:

+where $S_n=\sqrt{n_T}$ is the signal-to-noise ratio in a shot-noise-limited measurement.
+These number are highly encouraging even though it should be kept in mind that in realistic experiments, other source of noises like e.g. the acquisition electronics can spoil $S_n$ significantly.
 Note that a continuous wave version of this experiment would give a similar result.
-The major challenge in this experiment is the fabrication of a WGMC with negligible fluctuations of the diameter, that could otherwise cause the free fall to slow stop or even bounce back.
+The major challenge in this experiment is the fabrication of a WGM cavity with negligible fluctuations of the diameter along ($z$), that could otherwise cause the free fall to slow, stop, or even bounce back.

-In this letter, we have thus shown that in ``effective mass'', a notion routinely used to describe the dispersion of the light in planar (or cylindrical) cavities, ``effective'' should be dropped.
-Indeed as photons are brought to a full stop in a cavity, they indeed acquire a mass in the usual sense of the word, both from the inertial and the gravitational point-of-view.
-In particular we predict that in such a cavity, a photon undergoes non-relativistic Newtonian free fall, an effect which is different in magnitude and behaviour from gravitational redshift or deflection of the light in free space, both effects being ultra-relativistic in essence.
-We finally proposed a realistic experiment where this Newtonian free fall of light in a cavity might be measurable.
+This proposed approach is of course not unique, superconducting cavities holds a record in terms of storage time, that could be exploited using observable that does not depend on the wavelength of light like in an interferometric measurement, like tracking the intensity maximum of the wavepacket over time. in another approach, we could also give up the need for translational invariance of the cavity.
+Indeed, while we have not considered the case in this work, we expect that gravity couples transverse modes in 3D confined cavity that feature a discrete photonic density of state along ($z$), like microdisks \cite{lee_2012}, microtorus \cite{hofer_2010} or microspheres \cite{farnesi_2014}, or any equivalent system in the microwave domain \cite{goryachev_2014}.
+In this approach, we expect a slow transfer from one vertical transverse mode to the next as a signature of the free fall.